nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Show the list of modules that are the given module's prerequisites.

+**Note**: `preq` is not always able to show prerequisites for all modules due to limitations of the NUSMods API.
+Some modules have a prerequisite description but the NUSMods API is unable to provide prerequisite module codes.

 ### Add modules to user list: `add`

 Format: `add MODULE-CODE SEMESTER-CODE`